К сожалению, вы используете устаревший браузер.

 4. Register on various platforms for freelancers

 There are many portals and websites for language professionals.
 Many clients use them to publish freelance translator jobs online.
 Create your profiles to let more customers find you.
 The more the better.
 It is essential for increasing your online presence.
 Become visible to new clients, and keep applying to new projects.
 Remember: there are always customers who are ready to start cooperation with freelancers who have no experience.
 Use Freelanly to monitor resources for freelance translators and interpreters.
 Our service helps language professionals to stay informed about new opportunities.
 Do not forget about the 3 rules for language professionals on how to use such freelance resources.
+Here you will get a bit more about how we can help: Freelanly: A Better Way to Find New Translation Projects

 5. Use social media

 Social media play an important role in our life.
 These platforms help to spread information between people.
 Some customers of language services use them to find vendors.
 Freelanly also monitors social media and collects information about new projects.
 Create a good professional profile on LinkedIn and/or Facebook.
 It increases your searchability and lets more customers find you.
 Make it a habit to make posts and publications on professional topics regularly, and share updates.
 And do not forget, that networking is one of the keys to success for every freelancer.
+Sometimes it might be challenging to start and even to proceed with keeping social media, here you will find some pieces of advice on dos and donts on the web: Portals and platforms: 3 rules for language professionals

 6. Focus on LSPs/agencies

 Language services providers (LSPs) and various companies providing language services are your default customers.
 Their needs depend on their clients.
 Today, most agencies work globally cooperating with customers from all over the world.
 You may work with any language combinations and specialise in any subject fields one day every LSP may need your services.
 The approach to LSPs is quite simple: as more of them have information about you and your services, as there are more chances to receive new projects.
 Keep contacting agencies located in various countries.
-It is an extensive approach, but still, it brings fruits.
-Also, check the article «How to Find and Apply to Translation Agencies» on our blog.
+This article How to Find and Apply to Translation Agencies gives some valuable insights on where to discover translation projects, how to apply to agency projects on various platforms, and how to approach potential customers.
+Learn about the target customers of language services and the best strategies to secure freelance translation and interpretation projects.

 7. Invest in CPD